Caff1982/linkedin-skill-assessments-quizzes/bash/bash-quiz.md

 - [ ] It displays information about the users currently on the another machine.
 - [ ] None of these

 #### Q61.
-Which sed options should you use to change the second-to-last instance of variable to rock so it would read:

-A constant is a variable that is a rock that isn't variable
+Which sed options should you use to change the second-to-last instance of variable to rock so it would read: "A constant is a variable that is a rock that isn't variable"

 ```bash
 var="A constant is a variable that is a variable that isn't variable"